Mega Aerodactyl – What This Raid Boss Is

 - Pidgeot

-- Mega Aerodactyl uses Rock-type moves
+- Mega Aerodactyl hits hard with Rock-type moves

-- These types take super effective damage
+- These Pokémon take super effective damage

 - Rock types